q1park/qcircuits/README.md

 ### Notebook for reproducing https://arxiv.org/abs/1903.XXXX

-functions.py - Contains specialized functions for simulating the models in the paper below
+XYmodel_simulations.ipynb - Contains code for running all simulations and creating all plots that appear in the paper

-XYmodel_simulations.ipynb - Contains code for running all simulations and creating all plots that appear in the paper below
+functions.py - Contains specialized functions for simulating the models described in the paper